National Aquarium (Baltimore): Level 1: Blacktip Reef

-Originally, it was a marine mammal exhibit that had bottlenose dolphins from the Gulf of Mexico and beluga whales, but when Pier 4 opened, the animals were moved there.
-Subsequently, that area became an exhibit called Wings in the Water – which included several species of stingray and Calypso the Sea turtle until 2013, when it became Blacktip Reef.
+Renovations to the tray were needed for years even before Blacktip Reef was even conceived.
+Originally, it was to be renovated and turned back into the same stingray exhibit, but soon evolved into what the Aquarium has today.
 This 265000 USgal habitat, replicating an Indo-Pacific reef landscape (living corals are exhibited elsewhere in the National Aquarium), can be seen from many vantage points, including a new floor-to-ceiling pop-out viewing window.
 It contains 69 species of fish including blacktip reef sharks, emperor angelfish, harlequin tuskfish, humphead wrasse, reticulate whipray, blotched fantail ray, spotted unicornfish, tasselled wobbegong and zebra shark.
 One of the largest animals in the exhibit was Calypso, a 500-pound green sea turtle that was rescued off the shore of Long Island in 2000.
 Her left front flipper had become infected and required amputation in order to save her life.
-Calypso was introduced into Blacktip Reef in July 2013, and died in February 2020.
+Calypso was introduced to the exhibit in 2002 and died on February 3, 2020.